 Learn more about furans

 centers catalyze the intramolecular H-shift to fructose similarly to the reaction catalyzed by D-xylose isomerase metalloenzymes.
+Using

-C) reactants, fully characterized the Sn-BEA active site and showed the Sn centers in their “open” configuration ((-SiO)
+C), we fully characterized the Sn-BEA active site and showed the Sn centers in their “open” configuration ((-SiO)

 -Sn-OH) can be distinguished from those in their “closed” configuration [(-SiO)

-Developed methodologies that enable the synthesis of hierarchical zeolites.
+We developed methodologies that enable the synthesis of hierarchical zeolites.
 We introduced two representative hierarchical architectures (self-pillared MFI and 3-dimensionally-ordered-mesoporous-imprinted (3DOm-i) zeolites) with nanometer-sized microporous domains accessible through larger pores, ensuring coexistence of micropore activity and selectivity with fast mass transport.
 These hierarchical zeolites can be synthesized in pure silica or aluminosilicate form and now with metals (e.g., Sn) incorporated in the frameworks.

-Achieved moderate-temperature (around 100 °C) retro-aldol reactions of various hexoses in aqueous and alcoholic media with catalysts traditionally known for their capacity to catalyze 1,2-intramolecular carbon shift reactions of aldoses, for example, various molybdenum oxide and molybdate species and alkali-exchanged stannosilicate molecular sieves, paving the road to alkyl lactates from renewables.
+We achieved moderate-temperature (around 100 °C) retro-aldol reactions of various hexoses in aqueous and alcoholic media with catalysts traditionally known for their capacity to catalyze 1,2-intramolecular carbon shift reactions of aldoses, for example, various molybdenum oxide and molybdate species and alkali-exchanged stannosilicate molecular sieves, paving the road to alkyl lactates from renewables.

 Learn more about surfactants